cloudfoundry/community/toc/rfc/rfc-draft-readiness-healthchecks.md

 ## Types of readiness healthcheck

-Readiness healthcheck can be either "http" or "tcp" type.
+Readiness healthcheck can be either "http" or "port" type.
 The format of healthcheck type is [similar to liveness healthcheck](https://docs.cloudfoundry.org/devguide/deploy-apps/healthchecks.html).
 The "process" healthcheck type will not be supported since it doesn't make sense